 To keep Java and many other important programs updated automatically, it is best to use the free program called Secunia PSI.
 You can also visit the Browser and Plug-in Check page to see if the installed version is up-to-date.

-To easily protect your Windows PC from hackers that try to exploit bugs in Java, learn about free Microsoft EMET.
+To protect your Windows PC from hackers that try to exploit known and unknown bugs in Java, learn about free Microsoft EMET.

 To get the latest version of JRE, go to Java download page and click the Windows Offline (32-bit) link.